Music-Moo/music2storage/README.md

 Downloads music from a music service and stores it in a cloud or local storage.

-Currently the only music service is Youtube and the only storage is Google Drive.
-Soundcloud and Dropbox are planned to be added soon.
+Currently the only music services are Youtube and Soundcloud, and the only storages are Google Drive and Local Storage.
+Dropbox is planned to be added soon.

 ## Install
 ```